 - Computes the maximum loan amount for which the applicant qualifies, first using standard loan terms and then using any adjusted terms for which the applicant may qualify.
-Once a property is identified, if the adjusted term is not necessary than the loan should be closed using the standard loan term. - The Loan Originator will print as a PDF and digitally sign the estimated UniFi Eligibility Summary and place it in the Electronic Customer File (ECF).
+Once a property is identified, if the adjusted term is not necessary than the loan should be closed using the standard loan term. - The Loan Originator will print out and sign the estimated UniFi Eligibility Summary and place it in position 3 of the applicant case file.